jewettaij/visfd/doc/doc_filter_mrc.md

         The "-auto-thresh" argument will have no effect unless you are also using the "-supervised" and the "-discard-blobs" arguments as well.
-        The "score" argument is not a number, but litterally the word "score".
+        The "score" argument is not a number, but literally the word "score".
         Eventually, it will be possible to supply a list of other criteria used for classifying blobs, but as of 2019-5-07, only "score" is available.)*